 The history of the illustrations is the touchiest subject surrounding the book.
 Bannerman drew some doozies for the original incarnation, and subsequent illustrations were even worse, with a mammy-type mother and lazy father, though the father's only part in the story involves him coming back from work, so obviously the original story wasn't racist enough for some of the illustrators.
 There's also a current version with some culturally sensitive art, and a couple of re-writes of the story that completely work around its sticky history.
 What I don't quite understand is the dedication to the story in the first place.
 There are plenty of children's books to fondly remember, and the climax of this one is some tigers forming a rat king with their tails and then spinning around so fast they turn into butter.
 That's pretty fucked up.
 It seems to me that there are far better stories out there to dedicate time and energy to re-illustrate and re-create.
 Though, if offered, I would definitely eat tiger butter.

 Obviously the illustrations aren't the only upsetting part of the book, as its title includes a racial slur.
 Little Black Sambo's parent's names are Black Mumbo and Black Jumbo, so their names didn't escape Big White Bannerman's racial insensitivities unscathed.
 In all, it's a book I'm glad my grandparents opted to let fall out of bedtime story rotation, and I think it would be best if everyone followed their lead.

 Bannerman wrote many other books, about half of which begin with “Little Black.”
 Her last book was Little White Squibba, which is a re-telling of Little Black Sambo, with a white girl as protagonist.
-Leave it to Bannerman to end her career of misrepresenting black people in children's literature with the ultimate trump: replacing them with a truly underrepresented literary character, the little white girl.
+Leave it to Bannerman to end her career of misrepresenting black people in children's literature with the ultimate trump: replacing them with a truly underrepresented literary character, little white girls.